Chicken Carbonara

 -

-Add the chopped bacon to the skillet and cook over medium heat until the fat renders and the edges are crisp, 6 to 8 minutes.
+While the pasta cooks, add the chopped bacon to a large skillet and cook over medium heat until crisp and browned.

 -